Homoclinic and heteroclinic intersections for lemon billiards

 \begin{conjecture} Let $0<b<2$ and $F_b: M_b \to M_b$ be the billiard map on the lemon table $\cQ(b)$.
 Then $h_{top}(F_b)>0$. \end{conjecture}

-There are many results about the topological entropy and the metric entropy for dynamical systems with certain geometric or topological structure for dynamical systems under certain generic conditions.
+There are many results about the topological entropy and the metric entropy for dynamical systems with certain geometric or topological structure of the systems.
 For example, the existence of transverse homoclinic intersections for some hyperbolic fixed point implies that the system has positive topological entropy \cite[Section 6.5]{KH95}, and the existence of an invariant and eventually strictly invariant cone-field implies that the system has positive metric entropy \cite{Woj85}.
-On the other hand, it is a rather difficult task to determine the entropy of a specific dynamical system beyond the above mentioned classes.
+On the other hand, it is a rather difficult task to estimate the entropy of a specific dynamical system beyond aforementioned examples.
 One of the simplest models with chaotic behaviors is the standard map (also called Chirikov--Taylor map)

 where $\lambda\in \bR$ is a parameter.
 It is conjectured that the map $f_{\lambda}$ has positive metric entropy for all $\lambda\neq 0$, see \cite[Lecture 13]{Sin94}.
-Despite its simplicity and numerous effort for the past thirty years, this conjecture is still open and is considered to be one of most resistant problems in dynamical systems \cite{Kat04}.
+Despite its simplicity and much effort for the past thirty years, this conjecture is still open and is considered to be one of most resistant problems in dynamical systems \cite{Kat04}.
 The metric entropy of the standard map is positive for sufficiently large $\lambda$ after a super-exponentially small random perturbation \cite{BXY17} or after certain non-generic perturbations \cite{BeTu19}.

 In this paper we obtain a partial result for Conjecture \ref{con.main}. \begin{theorem} Let $F_b: M_b \to M_b$ be the billiard map on the lemon table $\cQ(b)$.
 Then there exists $\delta_0>0$ such that the set $\{b\in (1.5, 1.5+\delta_0): h_{top}(F_b)=0\}$ has no limiting point in $(1.5, 1.5+\delta_0)$. \end{theorem} In other words, $h_{top}(F_b)>0$ for most $b\in (1.5, 1.5+\delta_0)$.
 See Fig.~\ref{phase.pt} for phase portraits of the lemon billiards with $b=1.51$ and $b=1.54$, respectively.
 Only the part on the right arc of the lemon table $\cQ(b)$ is shown here, since the phase portrait is the same on the left arc.
 See \eqref{eq.delta0} for the choice of the number $\delta_0$.